Omega−3 fatty acid: Depressive disorders

 A 2019 review found that omega−3 polyunsaturated fatty acids—particularly eicosapentaenoic acid (EPA)—had evidence for use as an adjunctive treatment of depression.
 The review noted that effects vary by formulation, population, and treatment duration, and are influenced by publication bias.

 A 2021 systematic review concluded that despite widespread belief in their benefits, long-chain omega−3 (EPA and DHA) supplements likely have little or no effect on preventing or treating depression or anxiety.
 A 2021 Cochrane review concluded that current evidence suggests that omega−3 supplements may have a small, statistically detectable but not clinically meaningful effect on major depressive disorder, with low to very low certainty and high variability across studies.

 Two reviews have suggested that omega−3 fatty acid supplementation improves depressive symptoms in perinatal women.

 Cognitive aging

 A 2016 review found no convincing evidence for the use of omega‐3 PUFA supplements in treatment of Alzheimer's disease or dementia.
 There is preliminary evidence of effect on mild cognitive problems, but none supporting an effect in healthy people or those with dementia.
 A 2020 review suggested that omega−3 supplementation has no effect on global cognitive function, but has a mild benefit in improving memory in non-demented adults.

 A 2020 review concluded that long-chain omega−3 supplements do not deter cognitive decline in older adults.

 Brain and visual functions

 A major structural component of the mammalian brain, DHA is the most abundant omega−3 fatty acid in the brain.
-Omega−3 PUFA supplementation has no effect on macular degeneration or development of visual loss.
+A 2015 review found that omega−3 PUFA supplementation had no effect on macular degeneration or development of visual loss.